 The Administration Sergeant is responsible for the recruitment of applicants for vacancies within the department.
 In addition, The Mount Holly Police Department offers a sponsorship program for those interested in attending Basic Law Enforcement Training.
 The selection process for those interested in being sponsored by the police department follows strict guidelines, and selectees are expected to adhere to a high level of professionalism and conduct.
 Anyone interested in seeking a sponsorship should contact the Administrative Sergeant a minimum of 60 day prior to the start of BLET.

-The Mount Holly Police Department K9 Unit was established in 2001 and currently consists of two canine teams.
+The Mount Holly Police Department K9 Unit was established in 2001 and currently consists of four canine teams.
 These service dog teams assist officers and detectives with their daily duties.
 These teams can conduct building searches, track fleeing suspects, search for evidence, and detect narcotics more effectively and with increased safety.

 The Evidence Intake area is where all evidence is stored and processed.
 Evidence is packaged and prepared for the officer to take to court.
 Evidence is also prepared to take to the lab to be processed if needed.